-Signature: DocuSigned by: Nolan Striner DASECOBRECIDENT2 Date: Jul-30-2020 10:12 AM PDT
+Signature: Ablan Steiner Date: Jul-30-2020 10:12 AM PD

 Print Name: Nolan Steiner

-Title: -
+Title:

 Role: Business Case Owner -

-DocuSigned by:

-Signature: Perr Date: Aug-01-2020 8:02 AM PDT
+Signature: DocuSigned by: Date: Aug-01-2020 8:02 A AM PDT

-Print Name: Pat Dever -
+Print Name: Pat Dever

 Title:

-Role: Business Case Sponsor
+Role: Business Case Sponsor -

 Signature: Date:

-Print Name: -
+Print Name:

-Title: -
+Title:

 Role: Steering/Advisory Committee Review -

--

 Energy Delivery Modernization and Operational Efficiency (EDMOE) as a business case supports both existing and new technologies leveraged by the Energy Delivery business areas including Gas Engineering & Operations, Electric Engineering & Operations, Asset Management & Supply Chain, Facilities, Fleet Operations & Metering.
 These technologies are used to automate and augment business solutions bringing efficiencies and capabilities to support the delivery of energy to our customers.
 This support includes the following: 1) improving the performance and capacity of business resources by implementing new functionality in existing technologies.
-2) improving the performance and capacity of business resources and capacity of business resources by implementing overall new technologies.
+2) improving the performance and capacity of business resources by implementing overall new technologies.
 3) modernizing existing technologies in accordance with product lifecycles and technical roadmaps, typically through product or system upgrades.
 Due to an increase in vendor-driven planned obsolescence, if these systems are not refreshed on a regular cadence, the ability of Avista to meet customer, regulatory and compliance requirements will be at risk.
 Although these are the primary purposes of this business case, other benefits include cost savings, safety, regulatory compliance and innovative customer-focused products and services.